theodson/settler/readme.md

 # Laravel Settler

-The scripts that build the Laravel Homestead development environment.
+The scripts that builds a Laravel Homestead development environment using `CentOS`.

 ## Usage

-You probably don't want this repo.
+This build tool clones the `bento` git project and inserts the `scripts/provision.sh` file into the packer build sequence.
+The `bento` project uses the [Vagrant](https://www.vagrant.io/)  teams [Packer](https://www.packer.io/)  tool.

+We rely on the `bento` packer project for delivering stable and upto date Virtualized Environments.

+### Quick start

-* Run `./bin/copy-to-bento.sh`
+* Run `./build.sh`

-* Add `scripts/homestead.sh` to `provisioners.scripts` after `"scripts/hyperv.sh",` in file `ubuntu/ubuntu-16.04-amd64.json`
+### Custom
+* Review the `scripts/provision.sh` - this runs CentOS build commands.
-* Follow normal [Packer](https://www.packer.io/) practice of building `ubuntu/ubuntu-16.04-amd64.json`
+* Review in file `./build.sh` as it follows the normal [Packer](https://www.packer.io/) practice of building  with `centos/centos-7.5-x86_64.json`.